 Making “green” upgrades can be costly, but you can get an energy-efficient mortgage (EEM) loan that’s insured through the FHA or VA programs.

 An EEM loan lets you tack the cost of energy-efficient upgrades (think new insulation, a more efficient HVAC system or double-pane windows) onto your primary loan upfront — all without a larger down payment.

 Best for: Homebuyers interested in purchasing a fixer-upper but who don’t have a lot of cash to make major home improvements

 If you’re brave enough to take on a fixer-upper but don’t have the extra money to pay for renovations, an FHA Section 203(k) loan is worth a look.

 Backed by the FHA, the loan calculates the home’s value after improvements have been made.
-You can then borrow the funds needed to pay for home improvement projects and roll the costs into one loan with your primary loan amount.
-You’ll need a down payment of at least 3.5 percent, and improvements must cost more than $5,000.
+You can then borrow funds needed to pay for home improvement projects and roll the costs into one loan.
+Improvements must cost more than $5,000 and you’ll need to make a minimum 3.5 percent down payment.

 9. State and local first-time homebuyer programs and grants

 Best for: First-time homebuyers who need closing cost or down payment assistance